dataminelab/datareporter/README.md

 [![Documentation](https://img.shields.io/badge/docs-redash.io/help-brightgreen.svg)](https://redash.io/help/)

-Data Reporter is a business intelligence, data exploration and visualization web application for SQL databases.
+Data Reporter is a business intelligence, data exploration and visualization web application.
+Harness the power of data big and small and explore, query, visualize, and share data from SQL data sources.

 DataReporter is a fork of Turnilo which is currently available under Apache 2.0 license.
 DataReporter is also a fork of Redash, which is currently available under BSD-2-Clause license.
 DataReporter core is released under Apache 2.0 license.

-Data Reporter is designed to enable anyone, regardless of the level of technical sophistication, to harness the power of data big and small.
-SQL users are not needed in order to leverage DataReporter to explore, query, visualize, and share data from SQL data sources.

 DataReporter manifesto:

 * High usability for non-technical users over sophisticated but rarely used features.
 * Self-describing reports for users without deep domain expertise.
 * Data cubes configuration as a code.
+* Focus on the "big data" cloud databases
 * Browser-based: Everything in your browser, with a shareable URL.
 * Ease-of-use: Become immediately productive with data without the need to master complex software.
 4. **Visualization and dashboards**: Create [beautiful visualizations](https://redash.io/help/user-guide/visualizations/visualization-types) with drag and drop, and combine them into a single dashboard.